PyPSA/pypsa-eur/README.md

-The requirements are the same as [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur), but for `solve_network.py` in addition you need `gurobipy` and the `nomopyomo` branch of PyPSA, which are currently imported "by hand" at the start of the `solve_network.py` script.
-The `nomopyomo` branch will be merged into the future PyPSA release 0.16.0.
+The requirements are the same as [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur), but for `solve_network.py` in addition you need `gurobipy` and version
+>=0.16.0 of PyPSA in order to use the `nomopyomo` framework.
+These libraries are currently imported "by hand" at the start of the `solve_network.py` script.

 ## Data requirements